 Day 7: Less scabbing, mild redness and the start of shedding

-From the seventh day and beyond, your scabs should be washed away and you may notice your hair starting to shed from the recipient area.
+From the seventh day and beyond, your scabs should start to be washed away and you may notice your hair starting to fall out after having your hair transplant.

 As mentioned earlier, shedding after your hair transplant is an entirely normal part of the hair growth cycle where new hair forms in the follicles and will begin to grow over the next 8–12 months.
 This can happen in areas of transplanted hair, non-transplanted hair and, in rare cases, the donor area itself.